Skip to content

 ->get();

-- Use meaningful descriptions - LLMs use them to understand context
+1. Use meaningful descriptions -- LLMs use property descriptions to understand what data to extract

-- Mark required fields explicitly - Don't rely on defaults
+2. Mark required fields explicitly -- do not rely on defaults